Eureka Flag: Exhibit in high treason trials

-At the Eureka state treason trials that began on 22 February 1855, the 13 defendants had it put to them that they did "traitorously assemble together against our Lady the Queen" and attempt "by the force of arms to destroy the Government constituted there and by law established, and to depose our Lady the Queen from the kingly name and her Imperial Crown."
-Furthermore, concerning the "overt acts" that constituted the actus reus of the offence, the indictment read: "That you raised upon a pole, and collected round a certain standard, and did solemnly swear to defend each other, with the intention of levying war against our said Lady the Queen."
+At the Eureka state treason trials that began on 22 February 1855, the 13 defendants had it put to them that they did "traitorously assemble together against our Lady the Queen" and attempt "by the force of arms to destroy the Government constituted there and by law established, and to depose our Lady the Queen from the kingly name and her Imperial Crown".
+Furthermore, concerning the "overt acts" that constituted the actus reus of the offence, the indictment read: "That you raised upon a pole, and collected round a certain standard, and did solemnly swear to defend each other, with the intention of levying war against our said Lady the Queen".

-Called as a witness, George Webster, the chief assistant civil commissary and magistrate, testified that upon entering the stockade the besieging forces "immediately made towards the flag, and the police pulled down the flag."
+Called as a witness, George Webster, the chief assistant civil commissary and magistrate, testified that upon entering the stockade the besieging forces "immediately made towards the flag, and the police pulled down the flag".
 John King testified, "I took their flag, the southern cross, down – the same flag as now produced."

 In his closing submission, the defence counsel Henry Chapman argued there were no inferences to be drawn from the hoisting of the Eureka Flag, saying:

 Post-battle preservation

 The Eureka Flag was retained by John King, who quit the police force two days after the state treason trials ended to become a farmer.
 In the late 1870s, he eventually settled near Minyip in the Victorian Wimmera district.
-It was here that the flag "made occasional appearances at country bazaars."
+It was here that the flag "made occasional appearances at country bazaars".
 In his 1870 history of Ballarat, William Withers said he had not been able to find out what had happened to the flag.
 Professor Anne Beggs-Sunter thinks it is "likely that King read Withers's book, because he wrote to the Melbourne Public Library offering to sell the flag to that institution."

 The head librarian, Marcus Clarke, approached Peter Lalor to authenticate the flag.
-However, he was unable, replying, "Can you find someone whose memory is more accurate than mine?".
+He was unable, replying, "Can you find someone whose memory is more accurate than mine?"
 The library eventually decided not to acquire the flag due to the uncertainty over its origins.
 It would remain in the custody of the King family for forty years until 1895 when it was lent to the Ballarat Fine Art Gallery (now the Art Gallery of Ballarat).
-John King's widow Isabella would post the flag after being approached by art gallery president, James Oddie, along with a letter to the secretary which reads:
+John King's widow Isabella would post the flag after being approached by art gallery president James Oddie, along with a letter to the secretary which reads:

 In a letter to his father, Fred Riley recalled visiting Ballarat in 1912 and acquiring a fragment of the Eureka Flag that now resides at the National Library of Australia.
 He said: